Jens Meiert

-Microformats (simple, open data formats) become more and more popular, yet accelerated by the questionable success of the nofollow microformat.
-However, those of them dictating class names cause unnecessary problems that could be avoided by using a “pseudo-namespace”.
+Microformats (“simple, open data formats”) become more and more popular, accelerated by the questionable success of the nofollow microformat.
+However, those of them that mandate class names cause problems that could be avoided by using a “pseudo-namespace.”

-The idea behind pseudo-namespaces is not new, and they already mean an aid in large projects as part of a defensive web development strategy.
-They basically mean to add a prefix to ID or class names in order to create more efficient style sheets, preserve certain semantics, and save flexibility.
+The idea behind namespaces is not new, and they already mean an aid in large projects as part of a defensive development strategy.
+They basically mean to add a prefix to ID and class names in order to create more efficient style sheets, preserve meaning, and ensure flexibility.

-For microformats, running around exposed not using something like pseudo-namespaces means interconnected problems that should be judged critical in the long run:
+For microformats, not using something like namespaces means problems that will turn critical in the long run:

-The entire reasoning needed to ignore the history of certain microformats, like hCard’s intentional and far-reaching congruence with vCard.
-It’s biased towards pseudo-namespaces anyway; clearly, they must not mean the only solution.
-And yet for some, the mentioned problems might be too abstract; but, you probably don’t need more details when you agree that it’s advisable to avoid problems from scratch and by design.
+❧ The argument had to ignore the history of certain microformats, like hCard’s intentional congruence with vCard.
+It’s biased towards namespaces, as these must not mean the only solution.
+For some, the mentioned problems might appear abstract and distant; in that case I hope that there’s agreement that it’s useful to look for solutions that avoid problems by design.

-However, I ask the microformats community to reconsider current practice at least not to amplify the mentioned problems.
+I ask the microformats community to reconsider current naming practices at least not to amplify the mentioned problems.
 In the long run, microformats should not stand in their own way.

 Curiously, this is one of the most challenging articles I’ve ever written.
-Even now, after about 20 revisions and several printouts, I still ain’t very happy.
-On the other hand, I’m way too passionate about the subject.
-I’m looking forward to criticism, but also to friendly interpretation.
+Even now, after about 20 reviews and revisions, I’m still not happy.
+On the other hand, I’m passionate about the subject.
+I’m looking forward to your thoughts.

 Update (September 14, 2007)